 - How consistent am I driving?

-- How smooth am I driving?
+- How "smooth" are my inputs?

-- What is my braking efficiency?
+- · What is my braking efficiency?

-- · What is my maximum cornering and exit speed and ?
+- · What is my maximum corner entry, mid corner and exit speed?

-- Am I maximizing transition from braking to turn-in, to track-out?
+- Am I maximizing the car's "grip" in transition from braking to turn-in, to track-out?

-Data alone is fascinating, but it really comes to life when you "mash-up" your video and a running commentary from inside the cockpit as you try different approaches.
+Data alone is fascinating, but it really comes to life when you "mash-up" your video.
+Manual matching your video with the data is easy if you start by speaking into the camera about what date, time and session you are currently recording.
+You can also record a running commentary from inside the cockpit as you try different approaches.